intergalacticfm/plugin.review.intergalacticfm/overview.md

 **Genre** (one to three genres): *electro, acid, italo, B movies*

 **Plot** (twenty to thirty words): *This stream is Intergalactic FM's TV channel.
-Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.*
+Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.This is eh apex of the West Coast Sound of Holland.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../plugin.video.intergalacticfm/resources/prc-poster.png "Poster")